Risk groups and causes of iron deficiency

-Iron deficiency and iron deficiency anaemia can occur at all stages of life, being most prevalent among at risk groups due to physiological, nutritional or social factors:
+Iron deficiency and iron deficiency anaemia (IDA) can occur at all stages of life, being most prevalent among at-risk groups due to physiological, nutritional or social factors:

 • adolescents